 In 2024, we created AI companions for wellness support.
 In 2025, we engineered tools to break harmful digital patterns.
 For 2026, we're exploring the frontier where software meets human health — building systems that understand behaviour, support wellbeing, and make health technology actually useful.

-MINDCODE is a 72-hour challenge for developers, designers, and builders who want to create something meaningful.
+MINDCODE is a 72-hour challenge for developers, designers, product managers, and builders who want to create something meaningful.
+You don't need to code — you need to ship.
 Solo or in teams.
 Any skill level.
 No hardware required — just your laptop and ideas.

 1B+